waybyte/hello-world-logicrom/README.md

-# Logicrom SDK - Hello World
+# Logicrom OpenCPU SDK - Hello World

 ## How to build